 Academic honors are bestowed based upon grades received prior to commencement.

-A student who falls behind in a class may request a grade of Incomplete (INC) from the instructor.
+A student who falls behind in a class may request a grade of Incomplete (I) from the instructor.
 A grade of Incomplete is not awarded automatically; rather, it is given at the instructor’s discretion.
-A student must request an Incomplete and submit the appropriate form to the Registrar’s Office by the last day of classes.
+A student must submit the appropriate form signed by the instructor to the Registrar’s Office by the last day of classes.

-A student may request only one Incomplete per term except for medical reasons, and approval for more than one Incomplete per semester must be given by the Associate Dean of Academic Affairs in consultation with the Office of Health Services.
+A student may request only one Incomplete per term except for medical reasons, and approval for more than one Incomplete per semester must be given by the Dean of Students in consultation with the Office of Health Services.
+Students on academic probation are not eligible to receive an Incomplete.
+In the spring semester, AA and BA graduates are not eligible to receive an Incomplete.

 Faculty members may indicate in final comments that they are willing to change a student’s grade in a course based on the submission of additional work.
 Faculty members may set a deadline for the submission of this work no later than the Friday before the beginning of the following semester.
 Students may not submit additional work for a course after the beginning of the following semester.